sathamfxec/emi-calculator/README.md

 # EMI-calculator

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.2.
+And EMI-calculator functionality used in this web application which is used to calculate the monthly EMI for the outstanding loan amount.

 ![License](https://img.shields.io/npm/l/angular-star-rating.svg)